secdoc/AI-Agent-Skills/README.md

 **Framework claims carry identifiers.** A control ID, a technique ID, a requirement number, a CWE ID, a CVSS vector string.
 A claim that can't be pinned to an identifier gets verified or gets flagged — it doesn't get asserted.

-**Version-sensitive facts get verified at use time.** ATT&CK releases, CVSS versions, PCI DSS revisions, CMMC program status, OWASP Top 10 and ASVS editions, language LTS lines, model names and benchmarks, vendor market positions, distro releases and default filesystems, Microsoft product names, licensing-tier placements, and deprecation schedules — anything that moves is checked against the canonical source when cited, not baked into the skill to go stale.
+**Version-sensitive facts get verified at use time.** ATT&CK releases, CVSS versions, PCI DSS revisions, CMMC program status, OWASP Top 10 and ASVS editions, language LTS lines, model names and benchmarks, vendor market positions, distro releases and default filesystems, firewall-platform release versions and their shifting GUI menu paths, Microsoft product names, licensing-tier placements, and deprecation schedules — anything that moves is checked against the canonical source when cited, not baked into the skill to go stale.

-**Vendor-neutral throughout.** Categories, representative players, and selection criteria — never a single vendor as the answer.
-The two OS-floor skills are scoped to their platforms by design, but within them the same rule holds: current product names verified rather than recalled, and licensing claims dated, never asserted.
+**Vendor-neutral throughout, with three declared exceptions.** Categories, representative players, and selection criteria — never a single vendor as the answer.
+Three skills are product-specific by design: the two OS-floor skills and `firewall-platform-engineering`, which owns the implementation layer for OPNsense, pfSense, and UniFi.
+Within them the same rule holds: current product names and versions verified rather than recalled, GUI paths and licensing claims dated, never asserted.

-**Sibling skills partition, they don't overlap.** Related skills draw their trigger boundary explicitly — `network-engineering` owns protocol mechanics, `networking-architecture` owns strategy and market; `ai-ml-engineering` owns ML attack mechanics, `cybersecurity-architecture` owns the ATLAS mapping and review method; `code-security-analysis` owns the hands-on vulnerability finding in a specific file or repo, `application-architecture` owns code quality and design, and `cybersecurity-architecture` owns the AppSec program and framework layer above both; `risk-threat-modeling` owns assessment execution against design artifacts while `cybersecurity-architecture` keeps the framework knowledge it executes against and `code-security-analysis` keeps the code-level finding; `linux-engineering` owns the operating system itself — administration, internals, the host's own network stack, and hardening mechanics — handing off at the wire to the networking skills, composing upward to `cybersecurity-architecture` for control language, and building its automation on `application-architecture`'s shell-scripting canon; `windows-engineering` is its Microsoft sibling floor — Windows administration, Active Directory, hybrid identity, and Azure-for-Windows — owning PowerShell-for-administration while `application-architecture` keeps the language craft, handing off at the wire like its sibling, executing hardening whose control language composes upward, and splitting mixed estates with `linux-engineering` by platform — and a question spanning boundaries composes the skills rather than getting a half-answer from either.
-The cybersecurity-architecture domain files carry these boundary sentences internally too: its network-perimeter file owns security policy and zone architecture while device engineering stays with `network-engineering` and SASE strategy with `networking-architecture`, and its appsec file owns gate placement while coding practice stays with `application-architecture` and per-artifact review stays with `code-security-analysis`.
+**Sibling skills partition, they don't overlap.** Related skills draw their trigger boundary explicitly — `network-engineering` owns protocol mechanics and `networking-architecture` owns strategy and market, while `firewall-platform-engineering` owns the product-specific implementation layer for OPNsense, pfSense, and UniFi and composes upward to both, and to `cybersecurity-architecture` for firewall policy and zone architecture as control language; `ai-ml-engineering` owns ML attack mechanics, `cybersecurity-architecture` owns the ATLAS mapping and review method; `code-security-analysis` owns the hands-on vulnerability finding in a specific file or repo, `application-architecture` owns code quality and design, and `cybersecurity-architecture` owns the AppSec program and framework layer above both; `risk-threat-modeling` owns assessment execution against design artifacts while `cybersecurity-architecture` keeps the framework knowledge it executes against and `code-security-analysis` keeps the code-level finding; `linux-engineering` owns the operating system itself — administration, internals, the host's own network stack, and hardening mechanics — handing off at the wire to the networking skills, composing upward to `cybersecurity-architecture` for control language, and building its automation on `application-architecture`'s shell-scripting canon; `windows-engineering` is its Microsoft sibling floor — Windows administration, Active Directory, hybrid identity, and Azure-for-Windows — owning PowerShell-for-administration while `application-architecture` keeps the language craft, handing off at the wire like its sibling, executing hardening whose control language composes upward, and splitting mixed estates with `linux-engineering` by platform — and a question spanning boundaries composes the skills rather than getting a half-answer from either.
+The cybersecurity-architecture domain files carry these boundary sentences internally too: its network-perimeter file owns security policy and zone architecture while device engineering stays with `network-engineering`, platform-specific firewall implementation stays with `firewall-platform-engineering`, and SASE strategy stays with `networking-architecture`, and its appsec file owns gate placement while coding practice stays with `application-architecture` and per-artifact review stays with `code-security-analysis`.

 **Reference files load on demand.** The core `SKILL.md` stays lean; deep material sits in `references/` and loads only when the task calls for it.
 That's what the format is for.